Afkeomre/onlearn/README.md

 ### ✨ Tabs, Expandable Section, and Animated Lists
  - **Tabs**: The website features tabs that allow users to switch between different content.
- - **Expandable card section**: A section with a set of cards that can be expanded by clicking the "View all" button.
+ - **Expandable Card Section**: A section with a set of cards that can be expanded by clicking the "View all" button.
- - **Animated lists**: Some sections contain lists that appear with simple animations when user clicks a button to expand the list.
+ - **Animated Lists**: Some sections contain lists that appear with simple animations when user clicks a button to expand the list.

 ### ← → Slider
-- Main page features a swiper slider implemented using an external plugin.
+- Main page features a swiper slider implemented using an external [plugin](https://swiperjs.com/).

 ### 🔔 Subscription Form
 - A simple subscription form with data submission to the server.